Flexberry/flexberry.github.io/pages/products/flexberry-winforms/desktop/fw_objectlistview-in-desktop-ctrl.en.md

 * __Tree display__ – hide/show the treeView (the property `treeView1.Visible`).
 * __Show folders__ – display/displaying a folder in a listView.
 * __Grouping the elements__ – to group/not group the items of the listView (property `ShowGroups`).
 * __Columns__ – choose columns to display in the listView.
-PstrfНазвание` column is always displayed.
+Column» «Name is always displayed.
 * __Always combine in__ – choose a column that will always be group items (property `AlwaysGroupByColumn`).

 ## Grouping desktop items